Scott Selwood

-Scott Selwood (born 27 March 1990) is a former professional Australian rules footballer who played for the West Coast Eagles and Geelong Football Club in the Australian Football League (AFL).
+Scott Francis Selwood (born 27 March 1990) is an Australian rules footballer who currently plays for the Ivanhoe Football Club in the Northern Football Netball League (NFNL).
+He previously played professionally for the West Coast Eagles and Geelong Football Club in the Australian Football League (AFL).

 As an Eagle, Selwood won a John Worsfold Medal in 2012, and was one of five acting captains at the club in the second half of the 2014 season after then-captain Darren Glass retired midway through the season.
-He moved to Geelong via free agency at the end of the 2015 season, playing alongside his brother and current Geelong captain Joel Selwood for a further four seasons.
-He is now playing senior football with the Ivanhoe Amateur football Club while also serving as an assistant coach at Collingwood Football Club.
+He moved to Geelong via free agency at the end of the 2015 season, playing alongside his brother and former Geelong captain Joel Selwood for a further four seasons.

 Early life

 Selwood grew up in Bendigo, Victoria, where he attended Catholic College Bendigo (now Catherine McAuley College).
 Selwood was recruited from the Bendigo Pioneers in the TAC Cup with 's fourth pick (number 22 overall) in the 2007 AFL draft.